 The Browns had decorated the penthouse in a bold midcentury motif: shag carpeting, floral wallpaper, lacquered walls and pink aplenty.
-The place remained in that style - a virtual time capsule, with photographs and daily calendar remaining - even as it was placed on the market last November.
+The place remained daily calendar remaining - even as it was placed on the market last November.
 It went into contract just over a month later.

-The buyer was Robert B. Millard, the chairman of the MIT Corporation, which oversees the Massachusetts Institute of Technology.
-He was represented by Roberta Golubock of Sotheby's International Realty.
-Gabriele Devlin of Sotheby's was the listing broker, representing the HGB Trust, with Eve Burton and Frank A. Bennack Jr., executives of the Hearst Corporation, serving as the trustees.
+The buyer was Robert B. Millard, the chairman of the MIT

+Corporation, which oversees the

+Massachusetts Institute of Technology.
+He was represented by

+Roberta Golubock of Sotheby's

+International Realty.
+Gabriele

+Devlin of Sotheby's was the listing broker, representing the HGB

+Trust, with Eve Burton and Frank

+A. Bennack Jr., executives of the

+Hearst Corporation, serving as

+the trustees.

 Ms. Brown was the editor of Hearst's Cosmopolitan from 1965 to 1997.
 She has been credited with being the first to feature candid discussions of sex in women's magazines.
-Her best-selling book, "Sex and the Single Girl," was published in 1962.
+Her bestselling book, "Sex and the Single Girl," was published in 1962.

-Big Ticket includes closed sales from the previous week, ending Wednesday.
+Big Ticket includes closed sales